Velnota/Created-On-Velnota/landing.md

 					<h3>Create a GitHub account</h3>
 				</header>
 				<p>In order to allow us to view your product, you must first register
 a GitHub account.
-After you've registered, head to https://github.com/Velnota/Created-On-Velnota and click on Issues.
+After you've registered, head to <a href="https://github.com/Velnota/Created-On-Velnota">https://github.com/Velnota/Created-On-Velnota</a>
+and click on Issues.
 Then file a "New Product" submission.</p>
 				<ul class="actions">
 					<li><a href="https://github.com/Velnota/Created-On-Velnota/issues/new?assignees=&labels=product&template=product.md" class="button">